ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-05-14-FOVMapping1.md

 Each game employs its own FOW policy, which eventually leads players to use different strategies.
 In Starcraft(1998), unexplored areas are veiled with complete darkness.
 Apparent elevations can block sight , while map objects cannot.
 Players tend to prefer reconnaissance over a broad area rather than taking precautions about the enemy ambushing behind obstacles.

-Company of Heroes 2(2013), on the other hand, features a sight system called 'true sight' in which units' visibility is blocked not only by topography but also by obstacles, including buildings, trees, and even abandoned vehicles.
+Company of Heroes 2(2013), on the other hand, features a sight system called 'true sight' with which units' visibility is blocked not only by topography but also by obstacles, including buildings, trees, and even abandoned vehicles.
 A good commander prevents abrupt encounters with adversaries by keeping a sniper away from corners or takes advantage of bushes with an assault troop armed with machine pistols.

 ![Starcraft Fog Of War - TOPBOTS](../../Images/2023-05-14-FOVMapping1/starcraft_fogofwar_700px.jpg){: width="500"}{: .align-center}  Fog of War in Starcraft I(1998)
 {: .text-center}